OneFunded Review 2025 – Prop Firm Features, Rules & Payout Explained

 - Stocks : select equities available.

-For a prop firm that only started recently, that’s a pretty wide range.
+For a prop firm that only started last year, that’s a pretty wide range.
 Many low-cost firms usually stick to

-The rules are trader-friendly, but with a few sensible limits.
+The trading rules by OneFunded are trader-friendly, but with a few sensible limits.

 OneFunded also checks IPs and devices.
 Trading from different locations is fine, but if they notice overlap with another user’s account, they’ll probably review it.